OWASP/www-project-top-10-ci-cd-security-risks/readme.md

 [CICD-SEC-10](CICD-SEC-10-Insufficient-Logging-And-Visibility): Insufficient Logging and Visibility

+# Top 10 risks
+Presented below are the top 10 CI/CD security risks.
+All risks follow a consistent structure -

+* **Definition** - Concise definition of the nature of the risk.
+* **Description** - Detailed explanation of the context and the adversary motivation.
+* **Impact** - Detail around the potential impact the realization of the risk can have on an organization.
+* **Recommendations** - A set of measures and controls recommended for optimizing an organization’s CI/CD posture in relation to the risk in question.
+* **References** - A list of real world examples and precedents in which the risk in question was exploited.

+The list was compiled on the basis of extensive research and analysis based on the following sources:

+* Analysis of the architecture, design and security posture of hundreds of CI/CD environments across multiple verticals and industries.
+* Profound discussions with industry experts.
+* Publications detailing incidents and security flaws within the CI/CD security domain.
+Examples are provided where relevant.

 ## Authors

 * [Daniel Krivelevich](https://twitter.com/Dkrivelev) (CTO @ Cider Security)
 * [Omer Gil](https://twitter.com/omer_gil) (Director of Research @ Cider Security)